ykl1993/cdn/intl.en-US/API Reference/Domain Operation Interface/DeleteCdnDomain.md

 **Note:**

 -   Be careful when performing this operation \(we recommend that you restore the domain name A record at the DNS provider before deleting the domain name\) to ensure the domain name can still be accessed after deletion.
 -   After DeleteCdnDomain is called successfully, all the records associated with the CDN domain name will be deleted.
-If you only wish to suspend use of the CDN domain name temporarily, we recommend that you use the StopCdnDomain interface.
+If you only want to suspend use of the CDN domain name temporarily, we recommend that you use the StopCdnDomain interface.

 ## Request parameters {#section_f3c_4ly_5db .section}